 One of the biggest questions a recruiter has to ask themself when creating a phone interview is how to start a phone interview as the interviewer.
 This can vary from company to company, industry to industry.

 However, it is always safe to start with an introduction.
 A good introduction begins with an overview of the company and the open role.
-Don’t forget to thank the applicant for their time even in a one-way interview!
+Don’t forget to thank the applicant for their time even in a virtual interview!
 From there, you can give a brief walkthrough of your company’s interview process so they know what to expect.

 Afterward, the fun can begin.
 Phone interview questions can appear tricky at first, but it is a simple matter of answering the second biggest question: what should recruiters ask during a phone interview?
 On-demand Phone interview questions typically line up with the traditional interview used by the average recruiter.